 If you know the item must be fully paid for by June 1st, you need to divide the purchase price by that many months and see if that is a payment you can afford to make.
 In Matt’s case, that would have been $50 a month for ten months – easily affordable on his salary.

-Step four: Set up an automatic payment schedule
+Step Four: Set up an Automatic Payment Schedule

-It’s very important that you make sure you don’t miss any payments.
-Keep a close eye on your statement every month so you know where you are in repayment schedule.
-As an extra safety precaution – set a reminder in your phone a week or two ahead of time to make sure it is fully paid off by D-Day!
+PRO TIP: As an extra safety precaution – set a reminder in your phone a month or so ahead of time to make sure it is fully paid off by D-Day!

-Alternate Step four:
+Alternate Step Four:

-However, if the item is a large-ticket item and you can’t afford to pay it off within the grace period, you employ can a different strategy for step four.
-You figure out how much you can afford to pay.
-Let’s say it’s $50 bucks a month.
+However, if the item is a large-ticket item and you can’t afford to pay it in full by the grace period, you can employ a different strategy for step Four.
+You figure out how much you can afford to pay per month.
 You still set up the automatic payments and watch the account very closely to make sure they are being applied.
-You just won’t get the balance clear down to zero.
-A few weeks before D-Day you will need to figure out where to move that remaining balance.
+But the balance won’t yet reach zero and you don’t want to pay that huge finance charge, DO YOU?

 The important thing is that you have to pay off every cent of that balance BEFORE the final due date.
 If you are even one day late, blammo!
 You are going to get hit by that big fee.
 Think of it as a big boulder waiting to drop right on your wallet.

 The best part is that when you do it like this, you get to sit back and laugh at that darn store.
 They gave you the free use of their money for up to a year thinking you were going to be like all those other poor saps and pay that Stupid Tax, but you outsmarted them and now you can laugh all the way to the bank!